bbauska/UC-Davis-JS-Basics/readme.md

   alt="Math.random number generator (0-.999999999)." />
 </p>

-I'm just going to console.log Math with a capital M dot random (Math.random).
-We'll talk more about what that means in a little bit.
+I&apos;m just going to console.log Math with a capital M dot random (Math.random).
+We&apos;ll talk more about what that means in a little bit.
 But math random is going to generate a random number.
-If I go over to my browser and run it, you see that I get a number, I can keep refreshing my screen and I'll keep getting numbers.
+If I go over to my browser and run it, you see that I get a number, I can keep refreshing my screen and I&apos;ll keep getting numbers.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 273. test, functions in js (157) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">